teach-plt/plt-errata/README.md

 #### 4.11 Type checker in Haskell

 p.
+72-73: the implementation of `inferBin` lacks a final `return typ`.

+p.
 73: in `checkExp` code, `if (typ2 = typ)` should be `if typ2 == typ`.
 It could also be written as